BlakeKaufman/BlitzWallet/README.md

 <hr/>

 Blitz Wallet is a React Native application that allows users to interact with the Bitcoin Lighting Network in a self-custodial way.
-Combining Breez, Boltz, Blockstream, and Nostr, Blitz Wallet aims to create a seamless and simple payment experience for its users.
+Combining Breez, Boltz, and Blockstream, Blitz Wallet aims to create a seamless and simple payment experience for its users.

 <hr>